epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 • Click and drag the pointer to rotate the planet (select the "Pan" tool if this doesn't work).
 Double-click on a location to centre it.

-• Zoom in or out with the mouse
+• Zoom in or out with the mouse central button

 • Rotate the polar axis by dragging the mouse on the compass (bottom right of display window).
 This is reset by clicking the North icon below the window.